jerzygangi/seashell/README.md

 - People who like spending a lot of time setting up servers
 - People who want to run the same idempotent commands over and over again

-## Can I use Seashell for some things, but not everything?
-Yes.

-## How much does Seashell cost?
-Do you sell support?
-Free, and no.

-## How do I upgrade packages?
-Rebootstrap the server.

-## How do I uninstall packages?
-Rebootstrap the server.

-## How do I change configuration files?
+## How do I change a server once I bootstrap it?
-Rebootstrap the server.
+Destroy the server, and rebootstrap a new one how you'd like it.
+Seashell is opinionated software that views modifying servers as a primary source of issues and incompatabilities.
+When a server finishes a successful bootstrap, it enters an unknown state; we, therefore, eschew uninstalling, reinstalling, reconfiguring, and modifying existing infrastructure because it builds on an unknown state.
+We believe in leveraging the disposable nature of servers to maintain simplicity and reliability.

-## What version of Python do you use? of Airflow? of PostgreSQL? of Redis?
+## What version of packages do you use?
 We carefully select the most stable, current version of each package *that is compatible with everything else*.
-We will not, ever, support multiple versions of the same package, as it violates our core ethic.
+We will not, ever, support multiple versions of the same package, as it violates our core ethic of convention over configuration.

-## You don't have xxxxx.
-How do I add it?
-Submit a pull request.